anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-13-inspec-basics-1.markdown

 ---
 I've been sharing what I've learned about [Chef Compliance](http://www.anniehedgie.com/setting-up-compliance), and because it uses the [InSpec framework](https://www.chef.io/compliance/), I want to start a little series on [InSpec](https://www.chef.io/inspec/) to gain a fuller understanding, appreciation for, and greater flexibility with [Compliance](https://www.chef.io/compliance/).

-It's possible that you're part of a company, perhaps without a dedicated security team, that might be totally content to run scans off of the premade [CIS profiles](https://benchmarks.cisecurity.org/) and call it a day.
-In my opinion, that's when you're getting the biggest bang for your buck with Compliance.
+It's possible that you're part of a company, perhaps without a dedicated security team, that uses Chef Compliance from within [Chef Automate](https://www.chef.io/automate/).
+And it's possible that you're totally content to run scans off of the premade [CIS profiles](https://benchmarks.cisecurity.org/) and call it a day.
+That's a huge selling point of Compliance.
 It couldn't be easier!

-But it's more likely that the built-in Compliance profiles will get you to 80% of what you need, and then you'll want to add or edit a bunch of other specific tests or maybe even take away some of the profile's tests to meet the other 20% of your needs.
+In reality, however, the built-in Compliance profiles will get you to 80% of what you need, and then you'll want to add or modify a bunch of other specific tests from the profiles to meet the other 20% of your needs.
 By the end of this series, I'll know how to do it (because I'm learning as I go), and you will, too!

 Today, we're going to run through a really simple set up and run a *Hello World* test, just to get our feet wet.
-And don't forget, I'm going totally basic on you because I want non-developer-types to learn, too!
-That's actually the thing that attracted me [getting started in my tech journey](http://www.anniehedgie.com/introduction) with InSpec and Compliance - because it's totally approachable and the authors *want* it to be understandable by non-developer-types.
+And don't forget, InSpec was written with non-developer-types in mind!
+That's actually the thing that attracted me [getting started in my tech journey](http://www.anniehedgie.com/introduction) with InSpec and Compliance - because it's totally approachable and the authors *want* it to be approachable.

 By the end of this series, I suppose, I will have tested their intentions one way or another.
 And for full disclosure, Chef is not paying me for these posts, so you're getting a truly unbiased opinion.
 [My husband's](http://hedge-ops.com) [company](http://www.ncr.com) is a customer of Chef's which is what gave me the idea to delve into Compliance as a starting point.